A Unified Approach to Mixing and Regularity for Passive Scalar Transport by Sobolev Vector Fields: Introduction

 \subsection{Connection with the standard commutator}

-Finally, we discuss how certain harmonic estimates in this paper are equivalent to quantitative estimates on the decay of the DiPerna-Lions commutator in the standard proof of well-posedness \cite{diperna1989ordinary}.
-Th DiPerna-Lions commutator arises as a special case of the commutator in Lemma \ref{thm:calderon} by taking the kernel to be the mollifier $K(x)=\varphi_\delta(x)$.
-The resulting commutator $R_\delta(x,t)$ controls the error in the transport of $(\rho*\varphi_\delta)(x,t)$ and in \cite{diperna1989ordinary} its norm $\left\|R_\delta(\cdot,t)\right\|_{L_x^r}$ is shown to vanish as $\delta\to0$, from which well-posedness of the transport equation follows (for all $p\ge1$).
-Quantitative estimates on the decay of the DiPerna-Lions commutator should, therefore, give quantitative estimates for the well-posedness of the Cauchy problem, akin to Theorem \ref{thm:quantitative2}, and this was the original motivation for this work.
-Indeed, the key harmonic estimate in the proof of Theorem \ref{thm:quantitative2} is equivalent to an integral estimate on the decay of the DiPerna-Lions commutator.
-In particular,
+Finally, we discuss how the key harmonic estimates in this paper are related to quantitative estimates on the decay of the standard DiPerna-Lions commutator, as is necessary for the well-posedness theory \cite{diperna1989ordinary} for transport by Sobolev vector fields.
+We note that the DiPerna-Lions commutator arises as a special case of the commutator in Lemma \ref{thm:calderon} by taking the kernel $K(x)$ to be a mollifier $K(x)=\varphi_\delta(x)$.
+The resulting commutator $R_\delta(x,t)$ controls the the transport of $(\rho*\varphi_\delta)(x,t)$, and the key observation of \cite{diperna1989ordinary} is that $\left\|R_\delta(\cdot,t)\right\|_{L_x^r}$ vanishes as $\delta\to0$, from which well-posedness follows (for all $p\ge1$).
+Quantitative estimates on the decay of the DiPerna-Lions commutator should, therefore, give quantitative estimates for the well-posedness of the Cauchy problem, as in Theorem \ref{thm:quantitative2}.
+This was the original motivation for this work.
+Indeed, the key harmonic estimate in the proof of Theorem \ref{thm:quantitative2} is equivalent to an \textit{integral}, or \textit{averaged}, decay rate of the DiPerna-Lions commutator.
+In particular, we show that

 see Proposition \ref{thm:expdecay} for details.
-When sharing a version of this manuscript, we were made aware of an unpublished result similar to \eqref{eq:dipernalionsintegral} by Brué, Colombo and De Philippis \cite{eliaprivate}.
-Since the integral against $\frac{d\delta}{\delta}$ is singular, this implies some quantitative control on the pointwise decay of $R_\delta(x,t)\to0$ as $\delta\to0$.
-While this is not a quantitative decay rate for the norm $\left\|R_\delta(\cdot,t)\right\|_{L_x^r}\to0$, it still implies the stability estimate Theorem \ref{thm:quantitative2}.
-We now ask if we can improve this estimate since stronger estimates on the DiPerna-Lions commutator should lead to stronger quantitative estimates for transport.
+When sharing a version of this manuscript, we were made aware of an unpublished result similar to \eqref{eq:dipernalionsintegral} by Brué, Colombo and De Philippis \cite{eliaprivate} for the special case of the Gaussian commutator.
+Since the integral against $\frac{d\delta}{\delta}$ is logarithmically singular, \eqref{eq:dipernalionsintegral} implies some averaged control on the pointwise decay of $R_\delta(x,t)\to0$ of the order $|\log \delta|^{-1}$.
+While this is not decay of the norm $\left\|R_\delta(\cdot,t)\right\|_{L_x^r}\to0$ as in \cite{diperna1989ordinary}, it is sufficient to prove quantitative estimates, and in particular our main result Theorem \ref{thm:quantitative2}.
+We now ask if one can improve this estimate \eqref{eq:dipernalionsintegral} to a more standard decay rate for the DiPerna-Lions commutator, potentially leading to an improvement of Theorem \ref{thm:quantitative2}.